YaxinCheng/TNEExamples/README.md

 #		- name: displayed as the option name
 #		- content: displayed as the content
 #		- innerItem: the object that will be served
+#	Optional keys:
+#		- alterContent: the content displayed when cmd key is pressed
 def supply(inputVal: List[str]) -> Dict[str, str]

 # Serve is called when user clicked Enter on certain option.
 This function should react on what user has selected (e.g. if it is an URL, then open the URL in the browser)